May 19 – 25(/27) 2018, Bronzezeithof Uelsen

 Note that this page contains info for (possible) participants only.
 Information for visitors will be available at a later time.

-From Monday May 22nd till Sunday May 27.
-This is the week of Ascension Day (Hemelvaart/Christi Himmelfahrt) which is a public holiday on Thursday in a lot of the European countries.
-From Monday – Friday it will be a private event, open only for participants.
+From Saturday May 19th till Friday May 25th.
+This is the week of Pentecost (Pinksteren/Pfingsten) which is a public holiday on Monday in a lot of the European countries.
+Most of the week it will be a private event, open only for participants.
 On Sunday the 20th and Monday the 21st during the afternoon the venue will be open to the public and we can give casting demonstrations.
 It is possible to stay until Saturday or Sunday (26/27) and we’re open to the public Sunday 27th during the afternoon as well, but this second weekend might not be an official part of the festival.

-You are free to decide which days you want to take part, you don’t have to be there the whole week, but we would appreciate it if most participants can be there from Thursday till Sunday.
+You are free to decide which days you want to take part, you don’t have to be there the whole week, but we would appreciate it if most participants can be there the first weekend because of the demonstrations.
 Taking a day of during the festival is no problem whatsoever.

 What to expect?

 - Possibly sharing furnaces

 - If there are enough participants, possible one or more lectures on interesting subjects

 - A BBQ evening during the first weekend (free of charge).

 - Free drinks: coffee, thee, water, beer (with and without alcohol) and some soft drinks.
 If there are a lot of participant, we may ask a small contribution for this.